StevenBlack/rhosts/README.md

 Here is the list of tangible goals for the project.

-* Extensible architecture so development can progress on many fronts.
+* [Extensible architecture](https://github.com/StevenBlack/rhosts/wiki/Extensible-Architecture-Discussion) so development can progress cleanly on many fronts.
 * Collect and maintain historical statistics about amalgamated lists oriduced, and of the component lists that make up the amalgamated hosts.
 * Ability to asses the impact of each list in the composition of amalgamated hosts.